Charmed Apache Spark Documentation - Tutorial Setup Environment

 Set up Juju

 Juju is an Operator Lifecycle Manager (OLM) for clouds, bare metal, LXD or Kubernetes.
-We’ll use juju to deploy and manage the Spark History Server and a number of other applications later to be integrated with Spark.
+We’ll use juju to deploy and manage the Spark History Server and a number of other applications later to be integrated with Apache Spark.
 Let’s therefore let’s install and configure a juju client using a snap.

 sudo snap install juju --channel 3.1/stable